 - 4 ounces bittersweet chocolate

 - 1 1/4 cup heavy cream

-- 1 tblsp of good quality cocoa powder
+- 1 tbsp of good quality cocoa powder

-Combine chocolate, milk, cream and sugar in a saucepan.
-Heat over low heat and whisk until smooth and creamy and completely combined.
+Combine chocolate, milk, cream, and sugar in a saucepan.
+Heat over low heat and whisk until smooth and creamy and thoroughly combined.
 Stir in cocoa powder.
 Continue heating over low heat until sugar is completely dissolved and temperature is to your liking.
 DO NOT boil.
 Remove from heat.
 Stir in vanilla.
-Serve immediately with whipped cream, sprinkles and anything else you would like (*see above note for adults only!).
+Serve immediately with whipped cream, sprinkles, and anything else you would like (*see above note for adults only!).
 To save leftovers, store in a mason jar or similar container with a lid in the fridge for up to one week.
-Hot cocoa mixture will separate, so shake before re-heating.
+The hot cocoa mixture will separate, so shake before re-heating.